 Marriage Equality in the U.S.: Obergefell v.
 Hodges

 On June 26, 2015, the Supreme Court ruled that the U.S. constitution requires states to perform same-sex marriages.
 Obergefell v.
 Hodges made marriage equality legal across the country.
 But it took years to make love the law, even though a majority of Americans supported same-sex marriage before the decision.
 In 2014 alone, judicial systems in different states heard 80 marriage equality cases.

-Marriage equality on a national level ensures that LGBTQ couples are recognized for tax purposes on the same level, for healthcare decision-making and for property rights and inheritance determinations.
-Federally, LGBTQ couples gain access to important benefits like veterans spousal benefits and Social Security.
+On a national level, marriage equality ensures that LGBTQ couples have the same rights as any other couple.
+Marriage equality protects same-sex couples so they can receive tax benefits, make important health care decisions for their spouse, and have property and inheritance rights.
+Federally, LGBTQ couples also gain access to important, life-changing benefits like veteran’s spousal benefits and Social Security.

 On October 6, 2014, the US Supreme Court refused to hear an appeal in a case that found Utah's same-sex marriage ban unconstitutional.
-This prompted the Tenth Circuit Court of Appeals to order the state to recognize same-sex marriages again, after it was briefly legal in the "window" starting on December 20, 2013 that lasted for 17 days.
+This prompted the Tenth Circuit Court of Appeals to order Utah to recognize same-sex marriages again.
+Same-sex marriage briefly became legal in the "window" starting on December 20, 2013 and lasted for 17 days.

-Sherrie Swenson, the Salt Lake County clerk, started same-sex marriages up immediately around noon on October 6th, and same-sex couples started marrying again.
-Gov. Gary Herbert responded immediately in a press conference saying that he would respect the law and ordered Utah's county clerks to follow suit.
-Three days later, the state dropped the Evans v.
-Utah case, which was brought against the state by ACLU-Utah asking the state to recognize the over 1,000 couples that got married in the window in December/January.
+Sherrie Swenson, the Salt Lake County clerk, started performing same-sex marriages immediately around noon on October 6th, and same-sex couples started marrying again.
+Gov. Gary Herbert responded immediately in a press conference saying that he would respect the law and ordered Utah's county clerks to do the same.

 Adoptions in Utah